minlfk/DeepLearning24/README.md

 For experiments using Moral Stories, you can run the notebook [Moral Stories](src\moral_stories.ipynb). \
 For experiments using Moral Choice, you can run the notebook [Moral Choice](src\moral_stories_rag.ipynb). \
-We recommend running the experiments for BERT on Google Colab or a cluster with strong GPU capabilities (we used the Nvidia L4 GPU), and not on a local machine.
-\

 Note: You need to run all your experiments from `src`.